-I’m a location-independent web developer, originally from Melbourne, Australia.
+I’m Dylan Wolff, a web developer from Melbourne, Australia.

-In September 2015 my dream to start a new career as a web developer was realised when I joined the team at Icelab, an interactive design studio with presences in Canberra and Melbourne.
-My main expertise is with Ruby and Rails but in the time I’ve been at Icelab I’ve gained experience working with a number of other ancillary technologies and platforms including Elasticsearch, Docker, AWS and Heroku.
+In September 2015 my dream to start a new career as a web developer was realized when I joined the team at Icelab, an interactive design studio with presences in Canberra and Melbourne.
+My main expertise is with Ruby and Rails but in the time I’ve been at Icelab, I’ve gained experience working with a number of other ancillary technologies and platforms including Elasticsearch, Docker, AWS, and Heroku.

 In January 2016 I achieved another goal to live overseas and travel long-term when I packed up my life in Melbourne and began exploring the world, working remotely for Icelab from such varied cities as Chiang Mai, Tokyo, New York and Budapest.
 I feel very fortunate to be able to combine my love of web development with my desire to see the world.